PlayFirst

 From 2005 to mid-2011, PlayFirst have released 72 casual games for PC and Mac, counting extra 7 Collector's Editions and Strategy Guides, thus they have 79 games in total in their game categories.
+PlayFirst was acquired by Glu Mobile in September 2014, while Glu Mobile itself was acquired by Electronic Arts in April 2021.

 History

 2004–2010: Early days, breakthrough, and maintaining the success of Dash series

 PlayFirst’s biggest commercial success was its first game, Diner Dash, which was released for the first time on PC/Mac platforms in late 2004.
 Diner Dash was initially developed by Gamelab, a New York-based casual game developer, under a multi-title publishing agreement with PlayFirst.
 The success of Diner Dash with game critics and gamers prompted PlayFirst to release four sequels in the following years: Restaurant Rescue (2006), Flo on the Go (2006), Hometown Hero (2007), and the fifth BOOM! in 2010.

 PlayFirst has also published Diner Dash across multiple platforms, including PC, Mac, iPhone, iPad, Facebook and consoles DS, Xbox, and Wii.
 PlayFirst games are available on more than 500 sites in 20 languages.

 Spin-off series and games Wedding Dash (2007), Cooking Dash (2008), and Hotel Dash (2009) were released.
 However, they mostly earned lukewarm receptions from game critics and gamers.

 Other non-Dash PlayFirst games includes the three-part, retro-style strategy-based Chocolatier series, which was released during 2007 and 2009 in collaboration with Big Splash Games.
 The five-part, adventure/hidden object-mixing Dream Chronicles series was another highlight in PlayFirst's portfolio.
 Dream Chronicles was released during 2007 and 2011 in collaboration with KatGames.